Our C6 (Slewing) Crane course specifies the outcomes required to operate a slewing mobile crane (up to 60 tonnes) for licensing purposes.

 - Must be over 18 years of age;

-- Must have good general health and fitness for practicals (eg. physical work);
+- Must have good general health and fitness for practical (eg. physical work);

 - Must have basic mathematical skills and knowledge to work out formulas;